Agonistic behaviour: Agonistic fighting

 Actual fighting in contests is rare because of the risk of injury to both participants.
 It is most likely to occur when individuals are similarly sized, or when the contested resource is essential for reproduction or survival.
 Even when agonistic behaviour escalates to fighting, restraint may be used.
 Fish such as Oreochromis mossambicus often exhibit aggressive displays, but rarely fight to the point of injury or bodily harm.
 This is also the case in fights among some male venomous snakes; they wrestle, but refrain from biting.

+Examples

-Example: Black mamba (Dendroaspis polylepis)
+Black mamba (Dendroaspis polylepis)

 Agonistic fighting for black mambas involves a wrestling match in which opponents attempt to pin each other's head repeatedly to the ground.
 Fights normally last a few minutes but can extend to over an hour.
 The purpose of fighting is to secure mating rights to receptive females nearby during the breeding season.

+Creek chub

+The creek chub (Semotilus atromaculatus) engages in ritualized aggression when others of the species invade its territory.
+Engaging in parallel swimming, the fish widens its fins and mouth and swims at a caudal fin beat.
+Intimidating opponent fish throughout these rituals, the forward fish stops and directs blows to the head of the other fish to ensure territory dominance.

 Submissive behaviour

 Submissive behaviour involves an individual indicating by an act or posture that it will not challenge a dominant individual in a social group.
 Submissive behaviours are part of the maintenance of a dominance hierarchy of cooperating individuals in a social group that have overlapping but not entirely coincident interests.